quicwg/base-drafts/draft-ietf-quic-tls.md

  * A 0-RTT handshake, in which the client uses information it has previously learned about the server to send Application Data immediately.
-This Application Data can be replayed by an attacker so it MUST NOT carry a self-contained trigger for any non-idempotent action.
+This Application Data can be replayed by an attacker so 0-RTT is not suitable for carrying instructions that might initiate any non-idempotent action.

 A simplified TLS handshake with 0-RTT application data is shown in {{tls-full}}.